Funstrummers Future gigs:

 Accordions accompany the Funstrummers at the Good Time Accordion Club in Escalon.
 They meet the first Wednesday of each month.
-We were fortunate to join in one of their fun evenings full of Swiss, Italian, Jewish, Swing, Dance and otherwise interesting music.
+Their fun evenings are full of Swiss, Italian, Jewish, Swing, Dance and interesting music.

-The Farmers Market was so bustling this morning with many singers and shoppers taking time to dance and sing with us.
+The Farmers Market is bustling with many singers and shoppers taking time to dance and sing with us.

-Our guests on this Friday afternoon were very playful and correctly guessed all our musical questions and sang almost every song.
+Our guests on Friday afternoons are very playful and some correctly guess all our musical questions and sing almost every song.

 Senior Citizens of Ripon get livelier than they expect when the Funstrummers come to entertain.

-A waffle breakfast at Deva's for some and rockin' songs for others.
+A waffle breakfast for some and rockin' songs for others.
 Paul's bass adds excitement to our rock and roll songs.

-At this venue we play two sets which takes two hours and we never seem to tire partly because of our peppy songs but also because of the guests enthusiasum and eager participation in the singing and laughter.
+At this venue we play two sets and we never seem to tire partly because of the guests enthusiasum and eager participatiom.

-We were singing for a birthday party and threw in some Travel songs, Hawaiian songs, by heart songs, folk songs, sing along songs and old timey Americana songs.
-Happy Birthday and then some.
+We were singing for a birthday party and threw in some Travel songs, Hawaiian songs, folk songs, sing along songs and old timey Americana tunes.